fairlearn/fairlearn/docs/faq.rst

     What is the relationship between Fairlearn and Microsoft?
         Fairlearn has grown from a project at Microsoft Research in New York City.
+        The Azure Machine Learning team in Boston has a small team making new contributions to Fairlearn.

     How does Fairlearn relate to Microsoft's push for Responsible AI?
         Need text for this...

     What is the relationship between Fairlearn and AzureML?
-        Those of us who work for Microsoft are enabling Fairlearn to integrate into the AzureML experience.
+        Those of us who work for Microsoft are enabling Fairlearn to integrate into the Azure Machine Learning experience.
-        However, this is only to provide access to the rich MLOps Lifecycle management capabilities of AzureML.
+        However, this is only to provide access to the rich MLOps Lifecycle management capabilities of Azure Machine Learning.
-        No functionality in Fairlearn itself will be tied to AzureML.
+        No functionality in Fairlearn itself will be tied to Azure Machine Learning.